 - It is said that bacteria in our intestine are known to produce gas that results in bloating.
 So, to avoid this start taking some probiotic supplements (e.g, Yakult), preferably one or 2 weeks before your travel, as it helps in building healthy bacteria within our body which in turn helps in better absorption of the nutrients.

 - It might be very tempting to eat whatever we see delicious, but try to content yourself with your regular portions as your body is not used to such huge portions and have your meal routines somewhat similar to your home.
-Stick on having small portions instead of stuffing yourself and then going through all the uneasiness.
+Stick to having small portions instead of stuffing yourself and then going through all the uneasiness.

-- Our biological clock goes through a lot of changes when we travel to a different time zone as we might be eating while we must be sleeping and vise versa.
+- Our biological clock goes through a lot of changes when we travel to a different time zone as we might be eating while we must be sleeping and vice versa.
 So, try to keep yourself awake if you have arrived at a destination during when its still day.